The cause of mental illnesses such as ADD, ADHD, Anxiety, Depression, Schizophrenia, bipolar disorder,

 arthritis, chronic fatigue, heart disease, hypertension, irritable bowel, and migraine have elevated urinary

-This urine test simply tests for the concentration of HPL in the urine.
+A pyrrole test is a simple urine test that simply tests for the concentration of HPL in the urine.
 Samples containing levels of urinary HPL of 0 – 10 μg/dL are considered normal or negative, samples of 10 – 20 μg/dL are considered borderline, and samples above 20 μg/dL are considered elevated.

 Your practitioner will then suggest a suitable treatment plan to decrease the level of HPL.